kirillChe/loopback-gdpr-mixin/README.md

 # loopback-gdpr-mixin
-Part of code for encrypting saving data (loopback)
+Part of code for encrypting data before saving and decrypting before getting (loopback)